red-gate/ks/ks1/ks1.md

 # Kubernetes series part 1

-The objective here is to create a minimal react app and hook it up to kubernetes.
+The objective here is to create a minimal react app and hook it up with kubernetes.

 ## Build a React app